As an Amazon affiliate, I earn from qualifying purchases.

 So, it’s nosey time.
 Do you plan on buying the Hub or the Elite?

 If so, which one?
-Leave a comment and let us know.
+Please leave me a comment below and let me know.

-Thanks for your support of our site.
+Thanks for your support of this site.
 Please share! 🙂

 Tim Brennan is a technology blogger and hosts the @TecTimmy YouTube channel.
 He writes about smart homes at oneSmartcrib, home theaters at UniversalRemoteReviews, and AI in writing at Writeinteractive.
 A graduate of Northeastern University School of Journalism, he has written about technology for 30 years.
 Tim lives on the ocean in Nahant, Massachusetts.